-Staying hydrated in the summertime heat is important for anyone, but is particularly crucial when you are a frequent or first-time plasma donor.
+Staying hydrated is important for anyone, but is particularly crucial when you are a frequent or first-time plasma donor.
 Dehydration can lead to light-headedness, headaches, low blood pressure, and, of course, an incomplete donation.
 Since plasma is 92% water, it is critical to be well hydrated before and after you donate.
 Which means, being told to drink water.
 However, who wants to spend the time finding and chugging water all day?
 It’s time-consuming, and involves frequent bathroom trips.
-That is why your friendly BPositive Insider has compiled a list of healthy alternatives to eating your water!
+That is why B Positive Insider has compiled a list of healthy alternatives to eating your water!
 Some of these solutions will even suffice for your healthy, low-fat, high-protein meal too!

 2. Blend ‘em!